Is grading Pokémon cards worth it?

 Read the spread before you submit

-Compare the raw price to recent PSA 9 and PSA 10 comps.
+Compare the raw (ungraded) price to recent PSA 9 and PSA 10 comps (real sold prices at that exact grade).
 The gap up to a 10, minus the grading fee, is your potential upside.

 Be honest about condition: most cards do not grade a 10.
-A likely 9 changes the math and may not be worth the submission.
+A likely 9 changes the math and may not be worth the submission (the act of sending the card in to be graded).

 Decide with the comps in front of you